What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 Adjectives can go right before the word they describe (without the need for a linking verb) or after it, following a linking verb.

-• This is an interesting story.
+• That is an interesting story.

 • This story is/ seems strange.